cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 #### Calculate Mastery Gate

 Before diving into Expertise Areas, figure out your Mastery Gate for each one you're interested in.
-The mastery gate is best described as the aptitude for an expertise area.
 Up to the Mastery Gate it is easier to learn a new level, but once you reach or exceed it, the cost to learn a new level increases.

 Mastery Gate is influenced by your attributes.
 The attributes associated with an Expertise Area are listed in the in the